Makati Central Business District: Barangay Bel-Air

 Barangay Bel-Air is an affluent enclave and the richest barangay in the Philippines located in the heart of Makati Central Business District, established in the early 1950s.
 It has a total land area of 1.7121 km2, the third largest among the posh villages in Makati City.
 The barangay includes Ayala North, Buendia Area, Ayala Triangle, Salcedo Village and Bel-Air Village.
 The predominant land use of this tobacco pipe-shaped barangay is residential and commercial.
 It boasts commercial buildings and establishments.

 Bel-Air Village is the third subdivision developed by Ayala.
 The development, which started in 1957, was undertaken in four phases.
-The village boundaries are clockwise, Estrella Street, EDSA, Jupiter Street, Nicanor Garcia (Reposo) Street, Kalayaan Avenue, Amapola Street, back to Estrella.
+The village boundaries are clockwise, Estrella Street, EDSA, Jupiter Street, Nicanor Garcia (Reposo) Street, Kalayaan Avenue, Neptune Street, Makati Avenue, Anza Street, Polaris Street, Mercedes Street, Amapola Street, back to Estrella.
 The total land area of Bel-Air Village is 78.7242 ha, of which 64.6748 ha is subdivided into 950 residential lots.

 Ayala Triangle is a sub-district of Downtown Makati, comprising the land between Ayala Avenue, Makati Avenue and Paseo de Roxas.
 The Ayala Triangle Gardens is Makati's Central Park, which was the only urban oasis in Makati at the heart of the central business district, will be developed into mixed commercial and residential space.
 This triangular block also houses the Makati Stock Exchange, the Ayala Tower One and the Filipinas Heritage Library, built on the site of the historic Nielson Tower.

 Salcedo Village is a business park developed by Ayala Corporation located in Makati Central Business District.
 It is named after the de Salcedo brothers - Juan and Felipe - who are both Spanish conquistadors who were part of the Legazpi's expedition.
 It is bounded by Gil Puyat Avenue, Makati Avenue, Paseo de Roxas, and Ayala Avenue.
 It is home to the country's notable office skyscrapers like the PBCom Tower and GT International Tower, as well as the Salcedo Community Market at Salcedo Park.

-Ayala North is an informal district bounded by the streets of Gil Puyat Avenue, Ayala Avenue Extension, Metropolitan Avenue and Nicanor Garcia Street.
-It is the home of Alphaland Makati Place, The Lerato, The Columns Ayala Avenue, Makati Life Medical Center, Altaire, BIR Regional Office Building, The Zone Sports Center and FEU Campus Makati.
+Ayala North is an informal district bounded by the streets of Gil Puyat Avenue, Ayala Avenue Extension, Kamagong Street, Ecoville Street, Metropolitan Avenue and Nicanor Garcia Street.
+It is the home of Alphaland Makati Place, The Lerato, The Columns Ayala Avenue, Makati Life Medical Center, Altaire, BIR Regional Office Building, The Zone Sports Center and FEU Makati Campus.

 Buendia Area got its name from the former name of Gil Puyat Avenue.
-The offices of Department of Trade and Industry is located at 385 Industry and Investments Building along Buendia.
+It is bounded by Gil Puyat Avenue, Nicanor Garcia Street, Jupiter Street and EDSA.
+The headquarters of Department of Trade and Industry and Department of Tourism are located at the area.
 SM Cyberzone Buildings and other mid-rise commercial buildings is found along Gil Puyat Avenue.
-Buendia MRT Station serves the area.
-It is one of the two underground stations that can be found on the transit, the other being is the Ayala MRT Station, which is also serves the business district.
+Buendia MRT station serves the area.
+It is one of the two underground stations that can be found on the transit, the other being is the Ayala MRT station, which is also serves the business district.